DACA-DEV-TEAM/todo-cli-app/readme.md

 ### 🏁 How To Start

-To start the server in development mode, run the following script:
+To start the app in development mode, run the following script:
 ```bash
 npm run dev
 ```